enriquepablo/terms/INSTALL.rst

 You have to write a small configuration file ``~/.terms.cfg``::

   [mykb]
-  dbms = sqlite:///home/eperez/mykbs
+  dbms = sqlite:////path/to/my/kbs
-  dmname = mykb
+  dbname = mykb
   time = none

 Then you must initialize the knowledge store::